AntiCope/anticope.ml/README.md

 List of **unverified** addons indexed by Github

 - [Meteor Additionals](pages/MeteorAdditionals.md)<br>
-A list of recommended fabric mods to be used alongside meteor client.
+A list of recommended fabric mods to be used alongside Meteor Client.

 - [Meteor Incompatibilities](pages/Incompatibilities.md)<br>
-A list of fabric mods known to be incompatible with meteor client.
+A list of fabric mods known to be incompatible with Meteor Client.